 Spatial intelligence: What is it, why is it important and how to develop it in your child

 Everyone knows that LEGO® is good for kids.
-The image below outlines the eight ways that LEGO® assists your child’s development – one of those is to aid in the development of Spatial Intelligence.
-But what is Spatial Intelligence exactly?
-And why is it important?
+Recently we posted this chart here, outlining eight ways that LEGO® assists your child’s development – one of those is to aid in the development of Spatial Intelligence.
+But what is that exactly?
+And why is that important?